 A Within Wellness and Healing Retreat weekend offers you...

-- Enjoy a Nature Walk, inlcuding hiking trails, a creek, waterfall and panoramic views.
+- Enjoy a Nature Walk, including hiking, a creek and expasive farmland.

-- Experience simple, relaxing meditation techniques, Zen yoga, a healing circle & creative activities.
+- Experience simple, relaxing meditation techniques, restoritive yoga, a healing circle & creative activities.

 - Class: Classes on Spiritual Topics